Homage to the Queen

 Homage to the Queen, Op.
 42, by Malcolm Arnold was written as the official coronation ballet in 1953, commissioned by the Sadler's Wells Ballet in honour of Queen Elizabeth II, the ballet company's musical adviser Humphrey Searle having recommended Arnold for the job.

+Original production

 The original choreography was created by Frederick Ashton.
 It was first performed by the Sadler's Wells Ballet on Coronation night 2 June 1953 at the Royal Opera House Covent Garden, with original scenery and costumes by Oliver Messel.
 The Orchestra was conducted by Robert Irving.

+There are six sections: 'Prelude and Opening Scene', 'Earth', 'Water', 'Fire', 'Air' and 'Finale'.
+The pas de deux for Margot Fonteyn and Michael Somes in 'Air' is a highlight of the ballet and was described by the critic Clive Barnes as “one of the finest pieces of classical choreography yet produced”.